 I gave a talk on developing the Angular indexer:

 2: Angular Indexing API

 As part of my work on the Angular indexer, I needed to extract semantic information about an Angular project.
-Enabling this, I created a new semantic analysis API called the Angular indexing API to the Angular compiler.
+To enable this, I created a new semantic analysis API called the Angular indexing API on the Angular compiler.

 There are now some thoughts of using this API for an open-source Angular indexer and of using it in the Angular language service.

 Near the end of my internship, I gave a talk on what I learned contributing to a large open source project like Angular:

 3: TypeScript Indexer

 I added many new features to the open-source Kythe TypeScript indexer, including

 - information about overridden methods on a class,